Gauge invariant quantum thermodynamics: consequences for the first law: Gauge-Invariant Heat

-In the Appendix we show that $Q_{c}$ depends only on the differences $\varepsilon_{j}\left(t\right) - \varepsilon_{k}\left(t\right)$ and, consequently, all the terms containing the diagonal coefficients of the density matrix, $c_{ii}(t)$, do vanish.
+In Appendix \ref{app:invariance} we show that $Q_{c}$ depends only on the differences $\varepsilon_{j}\left(t\right) - \varepsilon_{k}\left(t\right)$ and, consequently, all the terms containing the diagonal coefficients of the density matrix, $c_{ii}(t)$, do vanish.
 This is a universal result stating that the development of internal coherences are part of the heat.
+This result provides a gauge flavor to earlier definitions of heat in closed quantum systems~\cite{Bunin2011,Polkovnikov2008,Lostaglio2015,Kammerlander2016}.
+It is important to mention here that, although~these studies consider heat and work in the context of quantum coherences, their definitions are not mathematically or physically equivalent to ours.
+All of these references considered distinct set of transformations or distinct physical motivations in order to define their notions of thermodynamic quantities.
+Our work builds a symmetry group that is able to implement a sort of (information) coarse-graining procedure from which the thermodynamic quantities uniquely~emerge.